KarolinDuerr/BA-SagaPattern/MicroProfile/README.md

-# Saga Pattern Realization With Camunda
+# Saga Pattern Realization With MicroProfile LRA
-This project includes an example implementation of the Saga pattern using [Camunda](https://github.com/camunda/camunda-bpm-platform/tree/master/spring-boot-starter).
+This project includes an example implementation of the Saga pattern using [MicroProfile LRA](https://github.com/eclipse/microprofile-lra).
 The example application represents a travel application that consists of three backend services: TravelService, HotelService and FlightService.
 For simplicity reasons, only the workflow for booking a trip has been implemented.

 ## Start the Application
+ // TODO
 1. Run `./gradlew clean build`

 2. Execute `docker-compose up --no-start`

-3. Execute `docker-compose start mysql`
+3. Execute `docker-compose start elasticsearch`

-4. Execute `docker-compose start travelservice`
+4. Execute `docker-compose start dynomite`

 5. Execute `docker-compose up`